virajbhutada/Speech-Emotion-Recognition/README.md

 ## Project Highlights

-Throughout this project, we embarked on a journey to develop a robust speech-emotion recognition system.
+Throughout this project, we developed a robust speech-emotion recognition system.
 The key milestones and achievements are summarized below:

 1. **Data Collection and Preprocessing:**